joannakl/cs102/projects/project2.markdown

 format and each of its columns can be found [here](https://geonames.usgs.gov/docs/pubs/Nat_State_Topic_File_formats.pdf).

 __From the point of view of this assignment, a valid row in the data set MUST contain the feature ID, feature name, feature class, and state and county associated with its location.
-Any rows that do not contain these two values should be quietly ignored by the program.__
+Any rows that do not contain these five values should be quietly ignored by the program.__

 You can (and should) use the `Parser` class listed in the Appendix to help you with parsing the input file.